stele95/LinVAM/README.md

 ### Usage with Steam
 After setting up profiles in the GUI app, you can add ``linvamrun --profile='Profile name' -- %command%`` to the game launch options for starting the console app for listening when opening games.

+You can also use ``--language='languageName'`` for specifying a language.
+If ``--language`` argument is not used, app defaults to language selected in the GUI app.

 ![Steam launch options](https://raw.githubusercontent.com/stele95/LinVAM/master/.img/steam.png)